yash0224/Client-and-Server-communication/README.md

-# Client and Server Communication using shared memory (OS Project)
+# Client and Server Communication using shared memory
+Opersating Systems Project